 Huawei's AppGallery store is growing all the time, and other workarounds exist where the company has made it easier to pull down apps from developers' official websites.
 Nevertheless, unless you're completely divorced from the Google ecosystem, you'll find this to be a major pain point.
 Even then, the lack of Google Play Services means that even if you sideload them via the web, apps like Slack, which rely on Google's Firebase, won't be able to receive notifications.
 Huawei's spending big bucks to entice devs over to its rival Huawei Mobile Services platform, but significant gaps remain.

 That's all due to circumstances outside of Huawei's control and doesn't detract from the immense achievement that is this phone's camera system.
-But if you want the very best smartphone cameras in 2020, just be aware that getting it involves some serious software trade-offs.
+But if you want the very best smartphone cameras, just be aware that getting it involves some serious software trade-offs.